Walk on Cameron Muir, Loch Lomond and Trossachs

-A little further west from where we took these photos the Carnack passes under the A809 Drymen to Glasgow road and then enters Finnich Glen better known to some as Devil's Pulpit.
+A little further west from where we took these photos the Carnack passes under the A809 road from Drymen to Glasgow, and then enters Finnich Glen better known to some as Devil's Pulpit.
 This sheer sided gorge has been used as a dramatic location in films such as The Eagle and the Outlander TV series and has been very popular with younger visitors.

 More of that in a future blog.

 As the sun began to set and the light started to fade we made our way back to the top again and walked back to the car feeling that we had discovered a magical spot we hadn't even known was there.
 Another excellent afternoon out!